sydneymcolumbia/AI-blog-text-generator-/README.md

 Instructions in WordPress staging

 Create snippets

 In your wp-config.php file, add PHP code in file

-In Snippets > Add New, create a snippet titled "cURL Request Function" and add code in file In Snippets > Add New, create a snippet titled "Handle Generate Blog Post AJAX" and add code in file In Snippets > Add New, create a snippet titled "Shortcode for Form" and add code in file In Snippets > Add New, create a snippet titled "jQuery" In Snippets > Add New, create a snippet titled "Functions"
+In Snippets > Add New, create a snippet titled "cURL Request Function" and add code in file

+In Snippets > Add New, create a snippet titled "Handle Generate Blog Post AJAX" and add code in file

+In Snippets > Add New, create a snippet titled "Shortcode for Form" and add code in file

+In Snippets > Add New, create a snippet titled "jQuery" and add code in file

+In Snippets > Add New, create a snippet titled "Functions" and add code in file

 Activate all snippets

 Add Shortcode to New Page

 Go to Pages > Add New or edit an existing page

 Add a Shortcode block and insert code in the "Shortcode for Form"